gupta-siddhartha/MYTH/README.md

  nor it wants to violate any copyright of yt-project.

  The main intention of developing MYTH is to provide a simple user-friendly interface to compile yt-rendering.
+Code documentation can be found at https://astro.uchicago.edu/~siddhartha/MYTH/myth.html

 #****************************************************
 # Installations